philou/philou.github.com/_pages/about-me.md

 comments: false
 author_profile: true
 ---
-Philippe Bourgau, XP Coach and Sustainable Pace Hacktivist
+Philippe Bourgau, Agile and Craft Coach, solving technical challenges with people collaboration.

-_Let's not waste our lives on loosy work!
-I help software engineers to reach an effective and sustainable pace through continuous refactoring of their code and organizations._
+_I help teams and organizations make complex, long-term impact decisions (from working agreements to product strategy, passing through design, architecture, and cultural transformation) by setting up outstanding, humane, practical, and productive collaboration.
+In the process, I’ll leave teams ready for continued success by helping them up-skill._

+## I value:

+- Peace rather than emulation
+- Freedom rather than safety
+- Disruption rather than tradition
+- Deliberate Growth rather than comfort
+- Learn while doing and making mistakes!

-I blog about:
+## I blog about:

-* How to work, think, and coach the XP way
+- How to work, think, and coach the eXtreme Programming way
-* How to deal with Legacy Code
+- How to run practical sessions, like workshops and courses, to trigger productive collaboration and grow people
-* How to change organizations for a more sustainable pace, even when we are at the bottom of the hierarchy
+- How to change organizations for a more sustainable pace, even when we are at the bottom of the hierarchy

+## Bio

 An early adopter of eXtreme Programming, I have been practicing since 2003 and mentoring teams since 2006.
-Thanks to XP and refactoring, I have delivered high quality, fit to purpose and future proof software with less stress and overtime.
+Thanks to XP and refactoring, I have delivered high-quality, fit-to-purpose, and future-proof software with less stress and overtime.

-I have worked on all aspects of software : technical, product, people, process, quality.
-I contributed to 2 persons as well as multi-teams projects.
+I have worked on many aspects of software: technical, product, people, process, and quality.
+I contributed to 2 persons as well as multi-team projects.
 I designed greenfield systems but also refactored legacy code bases.

-Mainstream agile methods like Scrum or Kanban might get teams to collaborate better.
-It’s only through XP’s high technical standards and focus on merciless refactoring that a team can reap the business benefits of Continuous Delivery.
+I believe the two most essential skills for anyone working in the industry are:

+- **Working in baby steps.** It's always possible to split the work into smaller pieces!
+Craftsmanship, Lean Product Development, and Continuous Delivery fall into this category.
+- **People collaboration.** G. Weinberg said: "No matter what the problem is, it's always a people problem."
+Pair and Mob Programming, Liberating Structures, Event Storming, Verbal Aikido, and Non-Violent Communication all fall into this category.

+These two skills make work safer, more sustainable, productive, and valuable!
+Combined, they transform work.

-I have successfully used merciless evolutionary design, continuous improvement and other XP practices in unforeseen contexts like remote work, R&D projects, and large teams.
-Today, I help teams to reach an effective and sustainable pace by adapting these practices to their special context.
+Today, I help teams to reach these benefits by adapting these skills to their unique context.

-I’m currently coaching at [Murex](http://www.murex.com) and [here's my resume](https://www.dropbox.com/s/1eyqcqmnp4y8oh8/cv%20philippe%20bourgau.pdf?dl=0).
-My style of coaching is about empowering anyone inject some change to the organization around them.
+I'm currently coaching at [Murex](http://www.murex.com) and [here's my resume](https://www.dropbox.com/s/1eyqcqmnp4y8oh8/cv%20philippe%20bourgau.pdf?dl=0).
+My coaching style is about empowering anyone to inject some change into the organization around them.

 Finally, I love doing side projects, from wannabe businesses to open source.